OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge03.md

 ### Advanced Challenges

 In this challenge, we edited the ARM template for each environment (dev, test, prod) but there are ways of overriding template parameters when you pass the ARM template to the Azure CLI.
-Learn more [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-cli#parameters).
+Learn more about template paramters [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-cli#parameters).

 1. Create a fourth environment, called `staging`, by overriding the template parameters when you call the Azure CLI action.
 2. When you have successfully created the staging environment, you can delete it as it will not be used in the upcoming challenges.